OlekSt/Hit-the-Slopes/README.md

 Lost password:
     - Add a feature to allow users to restore or change their passwords.

+Ski resorts search:
+    - To add a feature to search by an initial/two/three letter/s.

 ## INFORMATION ARCHITECTURE
 ### DATABASE